nimiq/hub/README.md

 ### Listening for redirect responses

-If you configured the AccountsManagerClient to use [top-level redirects](#using-top-level-redirects) instead of popups, you need to follow the four steps below to specifically listen for the redirects from the **Accounts Manager** back to your site using the `on()` method.
+If you configured the AccountsClient to use
+[top-level redirects](#using-top-level-redirects) instead of popups, you need to follow the four steps below to specifically listen for the redirects from the **Accounts Manager** back to your site using the `on()` method.